AlgosEng-6w/AlgosEng-6w/README.md

 Hello!
 I'm AlgosEng!
 A rookie who wants to become a big boss ~
 I have been walking on the Internet for almost 1 years~
 I am not talented, but I am willing to improve together with everyone.
-Welcome to learn and progress with me
+Welcome to make friends with me